 Since we’ve talked about how crucial it is to have multichannel marketing plans, let’s not forget how social media channels contribute to it.

 A strong presence on social media will represent your brand as an active player in the market.
 Also, make sure to reply to each comment on your posts.
-This is the first step to make it an engaging social community.
+This is the first step in making it an engaging social community.

 6. Personalize your communication with users